TTNApeldoorn/Aid-Hittestress-2021/software/readme.md

 - DHT Adafruit sensor library
 - TinyGPS++ library  (Mikal Hart)

-The LoRa stack and the SoftwareSerial is part of the CubeCell core, the adapted SDS011 library is present in the Hittestress source code.
+The LoRa stack and the SoftwareSerial is part of the CubeCell core.
+The adapted SDS011 library is present in the Hittestress source code.

 ### Arduino settings
-Be sure that the correct board is selected and select the correct Lorawan parameters in the Arduino->tools:
+Be sure that the correct board is selected and select the correct LoraWan parameters in the menu Arduino->tools:
 - Board: CubeCel-Board (HTTC-AB01)
 - LORAWAN settings:
   - REGION_EU868